Bruno-FCS/DreamyGoodies/README.md

-# SweetToothProject
+# Dreamy Goodies
-This is a repository for Web Programming and Design of the Sweet Tooth Group
+This is a repository for the Web Application Development of the Dreamy Goodies Group